 Tales of The Riverbank in Durham (and more)

 We managed to haul ourselves out of the house today – 12th December 2022.
-It was bleak, about -1 degC and there had been another dusting overnight.
+It was pretty bleak, about -1 degC and there had been another dusting of snow overnight.

-Starting in town, we headed south, passing the Fulling Mill and the Wear, and then over Prebends Bridge to the Cathedral.
+Starting in the town at Framwelgate Bridge, we headed south, passing the Fulling Mill on the opposite side of the river and the Wear, and then over Prebends Bridge to the Cathedral.
+This side of the river has the best views of the Cathedral on top of the peninsula.

 Durham Cathedral in the mist